freesewing/freesewing/markdown/dev/howtos/design/fit-sleeve/en.md

     // If we're short, increase the tweak factor else tweak = tweak * 1.02
   } while (Math.abs(delta) > 2 && runs < 25)
-  // Keep doing this until we're off by less than 2mm or we tried 25 times
+  // Keep doing this until we're off by less than 2 mm or we tried 25 times
 ```

 A few things that are important: